coleenquadros/configuration/docs/app-sre/design-docs/app-interface-test-data.md

 We will follow up by [running specific integrations](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/hack/select-integrations.py) (such that test the test data in some way) against that data.

 This data will only be tested by particular integrations.
 The plan is to start with only validating integrations, specifically the (proposed) integration `templates-tester` (described in !36434).
 Each integration that we will want to run against this test data will need to be reviewed on a case by case basis.
-For example, we can't (at this time) test `openshift-resources` (for example) since it needs to interact with external resources, OpenShift clusters in this case.
+For example, we can't (at this time) test `openshift-resources` since it needs to interact with external resources, OpenShift clusters in this case.
+This also means that any "schema-like testing" embedded into integrations can only be tested if an integration is enabled to test the test data.
+For example, a PrometheusRule using a `service` label with a value from the app-interface settings `alertingServices` can only be validated if `prometheus-rules-tester` is enabled to run on the test data.

 Integrations that will need to run against test data will explicitly specify it in the integration file (`/data/integrations`) in the form of:
 ```yaml